-However, if you prioritize anonymity and using your VPN on a large number of devices, IPVanish is the service for you.
+However, if you prioritize anonymity and using your VPN on a large number of devices, IPVanish could be the service for you.

-Let’s explore the differences of IPVanish vs. ExpressVPN in more detail.
+Let’s explore the differences between IPVanish vs. ExpressVPN in more detail.

 There are a few must-haves for this category.
 Any VPN worth its salt should offer: